SussexLearningSystems/peakaboo/README.md

 docker-compose up -d
 ```

-When there's a change peakaboo you can update the docker images by stopping the containers and re building the images
+When there's a change peakaboo you can update the docker images by running `docker-compose up` with the `--build` flag.
+This will rebuild the peakaboo docker container and start the newly created container.
 ```
-docker-compose stop
-docker-compose build peakaboo
-docker-compose up -d
+docker-compose up --build -d
 ```

 Client Side
 -----------